jvvtt/a2gMeasurements/docs/index.md

 Developing an air-to-ground measurement system to sense the wireless channel impulse response.

-Participants:
+This project has been developed by:

-* Vasilii Semkin @ VTT
+* Vasilii Semkin - vasilii.semkin@vtt.fi
-* Julian David Villegas Gutierrez @ VTT
+* Julian David Villegas Gutierrez - julian.villegas@vtt.fi